SCPR/empyrean/README.md

 For your Content Server to know which adapters to syndicate to, I suggest adding a comma-separated list of adapters to a MessageAttribute on the original message between the CMS and the Content Server.
 It is your choice what to name this attribute as you will have to write your content server to handle this message.

 Remember that you should only have to do this if you are publishing to somewhere that requires a canonical URL.
 A push notification, for example, may not require this.

+## Schemae

+Grand Central uses JSON schemas to validate the information it receives.
+There are currently separate schemae to validate SQS message properties, the body content(i.e. article JSON), and "links" within the body content.
+The schemae are stored as YAML files under the `schemae` directory.
+While `lib/grand-central.js` is responsible for validating the SQS message properties, each adapter is responsible for validating the content JSON.

 ## Development & Debugging